skoffas/going-in-style/README.rst

   $ ./startup.sh

 This script selects only 10 classes from the whole dataset to demonstrate the functionality faster in less data.
+For the data preprocessing ``prepare_data.py`` is used.

 After preparing the features, the models can be trained with the following command::